marcelrm11/opp-network-events/README.md

 ### Backend: Python-Django

-- this project uses python 3.11.1, check your system and download it if needed:
+- this project uses python 3.11.1, check your system and download it if needed.
 - also install pipenv if needed:

 ```shell